HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/access.md

 ![](../../../assets/HCL_Presentation_Designer_Blank_Canvas.png "HCL Presentation Designer - Blank Canvas")

+### Presentation Template Locking

+To prevent data loss and content collisions in multi-author environments, Presentation Designer automatically locks presentation templates during active editing sessions.

+**How presentation template locking works**

+- **Lock Acquisition:** Opening a presentation template in **Edit** mode or toggling from Read to Edit mode automatically acquires an editing lock on the presentation template item.
+- **Forced Read Mode:** If you attempt to edit a template currently locked by another user, Presentation Designer automatically switches to **Read only** mode and displays a notification identifying the current lock owner (for example, `"{Title}" is locked by {username}`).
+- **Lock Persistence during Save:** Clicking **Save** updates the template content while maintaining your active lock so you can continue editing without interruption.
+- **Automatic Lock Release:** The lock is automatically released whenever you:
+    - Toggle from **Edit** to **Read** mode.
+    - Click **Save and Close**.
+    - Click **Cancel** or navigate back to the Authoring portlet.

+For more information on locked items, refer to **[Locked items](../../../../manage_content/wcm_authoring/authoring_portlet/change_management/item_locks#locked-items)**.

+!!! note
+    **Lock indicator visibility:** The lock indicator is currently only visible on the Authoring page.
+No lock indicator is visible on the Presentation Designer's interface.

 ## The Presentation Designer UI

 The Presentation Designer user interface is composed of three main sections: